MuhammedImdaad/effective-CPP/README.md

 # Effective C++

-This is a curated list of learning content that I found best to be kept after going through scott mayers effective C++ books.
+*This is a curated and organized summary of learning content, featuring key takeaways, notes, and code snippets from Scott Meyers' Effective C++ books.*

 * [Effective C++, Third Edition](https://www.amazon.com/Effective-Specific-Improve-Programs-Designs/dp/0321334876)

     1. Accustoming Yourself to C++